Antoine-Patel/user-friendly-RCAN/README.md

 python run.py --chop --scale 2 "/home/user/me/pictures/*.jpg" "/home/user/me/pictures/*.jpeg" "/home/user/me/pictures/*.png"
 ```

-You may want to use the --ignore_invalid_images flag to prevent RCAN
+You may want to use the --ignore_invalid_files flag to prevent RCAN
 from stopping as soon as a bad image (not found, unreadable, etc) is
 encountered, especially when using wildcards.